swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Discussion

+PLACEHOLDER: Why not Microsoft Word or OpenOffice?

+PLACEHOLDER: Should we recommend automated bibliography tools of some kind?

 [Bernhard Konrad][konrad-comment-tracking] and the lead author had this exchange:

 > BK: I'm still not convinced about the necessity to track the manuscript for a single author.